Polyarthritis in dogs and cats as a specific form of painful joint disease affecting multiple joints requires specific attention.

 However, according to a study by Bennett D. Immune-based non-erosive inflammatory joint disease of the dog.
 3. Canine idiopathic polyarthritis.
 J Small Animal Pract, IMPA does not cause swollen joints or pain in 8 to 40% of the cases.

-The lack of visible joint related clinical signs make the diagnosis of IMPA quite challenging.
+The lack of visible joint-related clinical signs makes the diagnosis of IMPA quite challenging.

 - Fever of unknown origin